MacirBrustolin/portfolio-v3/README.md

 ## Portfolio Website For Developers 💯

-# Features

-- Responsive layout, works well on both Mobile and Desktop
-- Dark mode support.
-Click buttons to toggle dark mode and light mode.
-- Clear React components and tailwind styling.
-- Exact sections that a developer needs to showcase their skills.
-- Clear call to actions.

 # Tech Stack

 The website is built in my favourite Tech Stack and deployed on [Vercel](https://vercel.com)